Best Golf Gloves Overall: Callaway OptiColor Glove

 “Offering an exceptional grip with a thin, light feel, a customized fit, breathability, and a top notch ventilation, the Callaway Dawn Patrol Glove is a worthwhile alternative if you want to save money.”

 Best Gloves for High Handicappers: FootJoy WeatherSof Glove

 “For high handicappers, you can’t go wrong with the FootJoy WeatherSof Glove.
 It has soft power mesh across the knuckles, outstanding fit, and all-weather grip for excellent durability.”

-For golfers in humid conditions, finding the right golf gloves to keep a firm grip on the club can be a hard endeavor especially since golf gloves that become saturated with sweat can become slippery and lose their shape.
+For golfers playing in hot and humid weather, finding the right golf gloves to keep a firm grip on the club can be a hard endeavor, especially since gloves that become saturated with sweat can become slippery and lose their shape.

-The best golf gloves made for sweaty hands do a great job of keep air flowing through the interior, allowing the material to wick away moisture to keep the skin cool and dry.
+The best golf gloves for sweaty hands do a great job of keeping air flowing through the interior, allowing the material to wick away moisture to keep the skin cool and dry.

 Here are our choices for the best golf gloves for sweaty hands in warm weather.